 The mild-mannered (and flavored, for that matter) spaghetti squash gets all dressed up in this recipe from chef Charlie Foster.
-The Woods Hill Table chef serves the harbinger of fall over labneh, a soft, cream cheese made from strained yogurt (like an amped-up Greek yogurt), and topped with pumpkin seeds for a little crunch and shishito peppers for a hint of heat.
+The Woods Hill Table (and Woods Hill Pier 4) chef serves the harbinger of fall over labneh, a soft, cream cheese made from strained yogurt (like an amped-up Greek yogurt), and topped with pumpkin seeds for a little crunch and shishito peppers for a hint of heat.
 Foster smokes his labneh in-house for added depth (which you can learn to do here) or see if you can find an already-smoked labneh at a Middle Eastern specialty shop.

 - 3 pounds butternut squash, peeled & juiced